SamsungInternet/vrtranquilitie/README.md

-# VR Tranquilitie: a WebVR noise pollution viosualizer for the Tranquilitie dress (@diekus)
+# VR Tranquilitie: a WebVR noise pollution visualizer for the Tranquilitie dress (@diekus)

 Associated VR experience for VR Tranquilitie dress by Galina Mihaleva